lopezrbn/deployment-reflex-app-tutorial/README.md

-## 3. Installation and configuration of NGINX as a reverse proxy web server with Websockets
+## 3. Installation and configuration of NGINX as a reverse proxy web server with WebSocket

 The next step is to install and configure a web server to handle the client petitions to serve your Reflex app.
 We will be using NGINX as it is one of the most adopted by the community.